Maxattax97/opm/README.md

 ## Installation

-To use OPM as a library, simply `source libopm.sh` in your application.
+To use OPM as a library, simply source `. libopm.sh` into your application.
-To use OPM as a command line tool, add `source opm` to your `{bash,zsh,dash,ksh,*}rc` file.
+To use OPM as a command line tool, add `. opm` to your `{bash,zsh,dash,ksh,*}rc` file.
 This is lazy loaded, so you don't need to worry about it slowing down your terminal.

 ## Building

-To build the latest `libopm.sh` and `opm.sh`:
+To build the latest `libopm.sh` and `opm`:
  1. Clone the repo `git clone https://github.com/maxattax97/opm`
  2. Execute `make`